Curried Noodle Patties Recipe

 Susan at Food "Blogga"

 My Mom used to make Chick-etti.
 It was spag noodles with cheddar cheese (like mac&cheese), chicken chunks leftover from roasted, black olives, green onions, and peas.
 It was a great one-pot meal and one of my favorites.
 The leftovers from that got some more cheese added to it and treated as Lisa commented, one big disk in a frying pan cut into wedges.
 So yum!
-Your blog is an inspiration for me.
-Thank you so much for all the brilliant ideas and for being out there for me gain the courage from to start my own.

 Scotchgrrl

 When I was a kid, my mother would do a version of this with leftover, already sauced spaghetti.
 Mix with eggs and cheese, and put the whole thing in a 9-inch skillet.
 Flip using a plate.
 Cut in wedges and serve with more tomato sauce and cheese.
-It's sooo 1960s, but I still love this dish.
-Never thought to do smaller ones with different themes--this is gonna be fun!
+It’s sooo 1960s, but I still love this dish.
+Never thought to do smaller ones with different themes–this is gonna be fun!

 Lisa